 Each zone operates independently but is connected through fast, private fibre optic networking.
 The connection allows ease of transfer between Availability Zones from the same Region.

-Each AWS Region houses multiple Availability Zones (the maximum number at the moment is 6 zone in one region, North Virginia).
+Each AWS Region houses multiple Availability Zones (the maximum number at the moment is 6 zones in one region, North Virginia).
 In addition to replicating the data between Availability Zones within the same region, clients can now choose to replicate across different locations and can leverage both public and private connectivity to guarantee their business will never be disturbed.

 AWS currently has 55 Availability Zones across 18 geographic regions and planning to have more to further expand its service offers.